 FUE Hair Transplant

-The surgeon can achieve a hair density of approximately 55-65 grafts per cm2 in the recipient area.
+The surgeon can achieve a hair density of approximately 55-65 grafts per cm2 in the recipient area when performing a traditional FUE surgery.

 Direct Hair Implantation (DHI)

-The surgeon can achieve a maximum hair density of 70-80 grafts per cm2 in the balding region.
+The surgeon can achieve a maximum hair density of 70-80 grafts per cm2 in the balding region through a DHI transplant.

 The factors mentioned above impact the hair density that you can achieve with transplant surgery.
 If a patient has thick hair, the surgeon can achieve good density by implanting fewer grafts per square centimetre.
 If the hair’s thin, the diameter of the grafts will be smaller, so the surgeon needs to implant more grafts per cm2.